 If you decide you do not want your data to be linked in this way you can withdraw from this followup, without affecting your current medical care, by contacting the study team, who would require your identifiers to then inform NHS Digital that you no longer wish to be part of the cohort.
 NHS Digital will then remove your identifiers from the study.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, [Where we have received special permission from the Confidential Advisory Group] however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights or by contacting the study team using the details below.
+Further information about your rights with respect to your personal data, specifically your right to lodge a complaint with a supervisory authority, is available at https://compliance.web.ox.ac.uk/individual-rights or by contacting our data protection officer at data.protection@admin.ox.ac.uk or the study team using the details below.